QuickLAP: Quick Language-Action Preference Learning for Semi-Autonomous Agents: Problem Formulation

-The robot plans using Model Predictive Control~\cite{garcia1989MPC}.
-Concretely, at timestep \(t\) the robot first generates a trajectory \(\xi_R^t\) by solving $\xi_R^t = \arg\max_\xi \hat{\theta}^t{}^\top \Phi(\xi)$ using its current preference estimate $\hat{\theta}^t$.
-The robot executes the first action in $\xi_R^t$, then replans.
-The human observes and may intervene with a physical correction $u_H^t$ (e.g., a steering nudge) and/or a natural-language utterance $l^t$.
-The physical input $u_H^t$ is interpreted as producing an intended trajectory $\xi_H^t$, typically by deforming $\xi_R^t$ along $u_H^t$~\cite{bajcsy2017phri, dragan2015deformation}.
-The robot's task is to infer $\theta^\star$ online from this mixed feedback $\xi_H^t$ and $l^t$.
+The robot plans using Model Predictive Control (MPC)~\cite{garcia1989MPC}.
+At each timestep \(t\) the robot generates a trajectory \(\xi_R^t\) by solving $\xi_R^t = \arg\max_\xi \hat{\theta}^t{}^\top \Phi(\xi)$ using its current preference estimate $\hat{\theta}^t$.
+A human may intervene with a physical correction $u_H^t$ (e.g., a nudge) and/or a natural-language utterance $l^t$, producing a corrected trajectory $\xi_H^t$ (e.g., via trajectory deformation~\cite{bajcsy2017phri, dragan2015deformation}.
+The robot's task is to infer $\theta^\star$ online from $\xi_H^t$ and $l^t$.

 \textbf{Learning from Physical Corrections.} When the human provides a physical correction, we follow prior work~\cite{bajcsy2017phri} and model the likelihood of observing their induced trajectory $\xi_H$ given the robot's current trajectory $\xi_R$ and hidden preference $\theta$ using a Boltzmann noisily-rational model~\cite{baker2007goal, maxent}: